raspberrypilearning/sweet-scroll/en/step_2.md

 Add more divs with pictures or text.

-In the below example, we're going to include a list of the equipment we need to bake a cake, and a picture of the ingredients.
+In the below example, you will add a list of the equipment we need to bake a cake, and a picture of the ingredients.

 --- hints ---
 --- hint ---